-… the first [website] that I’ve seen which is really informative about IKs.
+… the first [website] I’ve seen that’s really informative about IKs.
 Peter, NZ

 … your blog [is] well presented and very informative.
 Martin, UK

-… simply to say that I find your pages the best (and I mean the BEST) and most objective … full of really useful information and tips on inflatables.
+… simply to say that I find your pages the best (and I mean the BEST) and most objective … full of really useful information and tips.
 Stuart, UK

 … wish I’d come across IK&P when I first started out with inflatable kayaks.
 Andy, UK